 There are many discrepancies between the Bible and the views mentioned above and I do not have time to deal with all of them in this letter (it has gotten much longer than I had planned already).
-But I believe that we can deal with several of the problems as we consider pain and the biblical expectation that Christians ought to suffer.
-In Your Best Life Now: 7 Steps to Living at Your Full Potential, Osteen says, “To live your best life now, you must learn to trust God’s timing, you may not think He’s working, but you can be sure that right now, behind the scenes, God is arranging all the pieces to come together to work out His plan for your life.”
-Yes – this is true.
-But, here is my question: What if God’s plan is not what you have planned?
-What if, like Paul, the plan includes torment, pain, and rejection?
-In one of his most recent blog posts Osteen says that when things aren’t going your way, don’t get negative – think, “God, I may not like it; I may be uncomfortable; these people aren’t treating me right, but God I know it’s just a matter of time before You release me and launch me our further than I ever dreamed!”
+But I believe that we can deal with several of the problems as we consider the problem of pain and the biblical expectation that Christians ought to suffer.
+In Your Best Life Now: 7 Steps to Living at Your Full Potential, Osteen says, "To live your best life now, you must learn to trust God’s timing, you may not think He’s working, but you can be sure that right now, behind the scenes, God is arranging all the pieces to come together to work out His plan for your life."
+Yes - this is true.
+But what if God's plan for your life is to suffer?
+What if it is not what you have planned?
+What if, like Paul, the plan includes torment, prison, pain, and rejection?
+In one of his most recent blog posts Osteen says that when things aren't going your way, don't get negative - think, "God, I may not like it; I may be uncomfortable; these people aren't treating me right, but God I know it's just a matter of time before You release me and launch me our further than I ever dreamed!" (https://www.joelosteen.com/Pages/Blog.aspx?blogid=10891).
 I have a little more trouble swallowing that statement, but there is some truth in there as well.
-But the question is – what is God launching you into?
-What if he is not launching you into a new, prosperous job?
+But the question is - what is God launching you into?
+What if he is not launching you into a ne prosperous job?
 What if he is not launching you into a new house?
-What if he’s launching you into cancer?
+What if he's launching you into cancer?
 Will you still trust him?
 Is He enough?
 Is Christ your treasure no matter the circumstances?

 Believing that is where the rubber meets the road.
-Finding joy in trials is the test of authentic faith.
-This long passage will take up a lot of space in this “short” (ahem…sorry) letter to you all.
-Nonetheless, it is worth reading.
-Consider Paul’s words to the Corinthian church in light of Osteen’s passion for you to live your best life now and live as if every day is a Friday.
+Finding joy in trials is the test of true faith.
+This long passage will take up a lot of space in this "short" (ahem...sorry) letter to you all.
+Nonetheless, it si worth reading.
+Consider Paul's words to the Corinthian church in light of Osteen's passion for you to live your best life now and live as is every day is a Friday.

 President of Southern Seminary, Albert Mohler, adds these thoughts: